OpenFreeEnergy/openfe/docs/guide/setup/creating_atom_mappings_and_scores.rst

 Scoring Mappings
 ----------------

-Mapping **scorers** evaluate the quality of an atom mapping and can be used as objective functions for optimizing ligand networks.
+Mapping **scorers**, or "scoring functions", evaluate the quality of an atom mapping and can be used as objective functions for optimizing ligand networks.

-**Scorers** take a :class:`.LigandAtomMapping` object and return a value from 0.0 (indicating a terrible mapping) to 1.0 (indicating a great mapping),
+**Scorers** take a :class:`.LigandAtomMapping` object and return a value from 0.0 (indicating a terrible mapping) to 1.0 (indicating a great mapping).

-Lomap's scoring functions are included in the ``openfe`` package.
+Because **scorers** are normalized, it is possible to use multiple **scorers** together.
-The :func:`default_lomap_score` function combines several criteria (such as the number of heavy atoms, if certain chemical changes are present, and if ring sizes are being mutated), into a single value.
+For example, the built-in Lomap scorer :func:`default_lomap_score` combines several criteria (such as the number of heavy atoms, if certain chemical changes are present, and if ring sizes are being mutated), into a single value.
 It is possible to combine scoring functions in this way because each scoring function returns a normalized value.